Hope you found delight in the detour!

-Our new, natural number line needs to correlate with what we learned from the Lattice Model of Quadernity, which illustrates how the immediate experiences of our direct/local connections are surrounded by indirect/non-local connections, both inside/within us and outside/beyond us.
+Our new, natural number line needs to correlate with what we learned from The Cylindrical Lattice Model of Quadernity, which illustrates how the immediate experiences of our direct/local connections are surrounded by indirect/non-local connections, both inside/within us and outside/beyond us.
 These interconnections both precede and project our existence as a Particular Entity (or Particularity).

 Described in the language of Quadernity: a particular entity, a.k.a. a Particularity, comprises smaller, simpler Parts within itself, while also Participating as a Part in more complex wholes beyond itself.

 The selection of a Particularity renders it the unit of relativity; in other words, it provides the orientation necessary for the descriptors: inside and outside.

 Anything can be declared the Particularity; below one of the Matryoshka dolls is selected at random.

 Theoretically speaking, the number of dolls to the left (think inside) of the designee is unlimited.
 Each doll gets smaller than the one before it.
 Also, the number of dolls to her right (think outside) are unlimited, each one getting larger than the one before it.